knee-cola/jest-mock-axios/README.md

 * `lastPromiseGet` - returns promise created when the most recent request was made
 * `reset` - resets the Axios mock object - prepare it for the next test (typically used in `afterEach`)

+**Note: `all` is just an alias to Promise.all (as it is in axios).
+Thus you can use it with mockResponse, but you can still retrieve statistics for it.
+Mock the requests used in all instead. **

 ## axios.mockResponse(response[, requestInfo])
 After a request has been made to the server (web service), this method resolves that request by simulating a server response.